jreisinger/docs/blog/2024-03-18-ai-for-devsecops.md

 ![image](https://github.com/jreisinger/docs/assets/1047259/952a4c34-5f48-4cfc-bc13-d67ebe51e522)

 I've finally decided to try out a couple of AI related tools to see whether they are useful for me.
-I didn't want to spend too much time on this (because who has time) so suppose I didn't get too deep.
+I didn't want to spend too much time on this (because who has time) so I didn't get too deep.
 I work in the Dev/Sec/Ops area, meaning I do small-scale programming (as opposed to full time application development), cybersecurity and IT operations.
 Since I use terminal a lot I had a look at three non-GUI tools.
 Here's what I've done and what are my conclusions so far.

 ## Ghatgpt-cli